 - Semiconductor and parts manufacturers

 In Hawaii, outlook information is not specifically available for manufacturing engineers.
-However, they are included in a larger group of "engineers all other."
-Little change in employment growth is expectd for workers in this group through the year 2020.
+However, they are included in a larger group of "engineers, all other."
+Little change in employment is expected for workers in this group through 2018.

-Nationally, the number of workers in this group is expected to grow slower than average through the year 2020.
+Nationally, the number of workers in this group is expected to grow slower than the average through 2018.